Close Menu

 Variables

 In JavaScript, variables are used to store data.
-There are three ways to declare variables: var
+There are three ways to declare variables: var, let, and const.

 var name = "John";